Skip to main content

 Creating a Variable

-• To create a variable, use the var command followed by a name and a value.
+• To create a variable, use var, then the name, then =, then the value.

 Using Variables in Commands